Interesting Facts About Black Pepper Essential Oil

 It is the perfect oil for warming up muscles prior to exercise and it helps to improve muscle tone.
 Due its warming action, black pepper oil can be effective wherever there is any form of coldness, either physical or emotional.

 When massaged on the abdomen, black pepper essential oil is one of the finest remedies for treating digestive disorders due to its effective antispasmodic and carminative properties, plus it aids digestion and helps improve a poor appetite.
 It is also used to treat anaemia since it helps produce new blood cells by stimulating the spleen, and it can also be put to good use with coughs and colds.
 Black pepper is a valuable oil during the cold winter months.

 Research conducted in 1994 at the University Medical Centre in Durham, North Carolina, reported that inhaling black pepper oil significantly reduced the craving for cigarettes, and test subjects experienced relief from the somatic symptoms of anxiety.

 Black pepper essential oil is considered a base note, and its warm and spicy aroma blends nicely with bergamot, clary sage, cedarwood atlas and virginian, frankincense, lavender, juniper berry, lemon, marjoram sweet, palmarosa, rosemary, sandalwood and all other spice oils.

-Since the chemistry of this oil is highly variable it may be wise to not exceed a concentration of 2%, and always avoid damaged skin and mucous membranes to avoid irritation.
+Since the chemistry of this oil is highly variable it may be wise to not exceed a concentration of 2%, and always avoid damaged skin and mucous membranes to avoid any possible irritation.

 Copyright © Quinessence Aromatherapy Ltd 2021.